MerginMaps/docs/src/server/troubleshoot/index.md

 * Make sure `redis` is up and receiving `celery-worker` tasks

-If you perform a `docker compose exec redis redis-cli monitor` you should see on the output information regarding `tasks` and `heartbeat` of the `celery-worker`node.
+If you perform a `docker compose exec redis redis-cli monitor` you should see the output information regarding `tasks` and `heartbeat` of the `celery-worker`node.

 ```shell
   1741085464.139904 [0 172.18.0.8:38054] "BRPOP" "celery" "celery\x06\x163" "celery\x06\x166" "celery\x06\x169" "1"